griffithlab/rnaseq_tutorial_wiki/PostAlignment-QC.md

 http://samtools.sourceforge.net/SAM1.pdf

 ##Using FastQC
-You can use FastQC (reference above) to perform basic QC of your accepted_hits.bam file.
+You can use FastQC to perform basic QC of your accepted_hits.bam file (See [Pre-Alignment QC](https://github.com/griffithlab/rnaseq_tutorial/wiki/PreAlignment-QC)).
 This will give you output very similar to when you ran FastQC on your fastq files.